nzbr/vlogsolv/README.md

 1. Install V
 2. run `v .`

-To get an optimized build (translated to C, then built) you can use `v -prod .`
+To get an optimized build you can use `v -prod .`

 ## Usage